pereiradaniel/python_experiments/Readme.md

 ## greeting.py

 Using conditionals to evaluate user input.
 Prompts user for input then returns name unchanged as well as in pyg latin.
+Uses newer python syntax.

 ---